Tommy Bianco

-Thomas Anthony Bianco (born December 16, 1952) is a former Major League Baseball third baseman for the Milwaukee Brewers.
+Thomas Anthony Bianco (born December 16, 1952) is an American former Major League Baseball third baseman for the Milwaukee Brewers.
 He was born in Rockville Centre, New York.
 He was a switch hitter and threw right handed.

 Bianco was drafted by the Milwaukee Brewers as the 3rd overall pick in the 1st round of the 1971 draft.
 Bianco made his major league debut on May 28, 1975.
 He played 18 career games in Major League Baseball.
 He had 6 hits in 34 at bats (a .176 batting average) and no home runs or RBIs.

 He currently is a hitting instructor at Dave Lemanczyk's baseball academy in Long Island, NY.